Apply for Scholarships

 Even if you think you’re the perfect candidate for a scholarship, that doesn’t mean that you’re guaranteed to be selected.
 You never know exactly what the scholarship committee is looking for or if your application was missing some necessary requirement.

-Applying to scholarships is all about numbers.
-The more you apply to, the greater your chances of winning are.
+In the end, applying to scholarships is really all about numbers.
+The more you apply to, the greater your chances of winning.
+Just remember to stay diversified; focus on the niche awards, not just the generic, big-name college scholarships.

 Despite what graduate students often think, they are eligible for graduate scholarships.

 One of the best things that an international student can do is to apply to schools that offer tuition waivers.
-Generally, international students have to pay higher tuition.
+Generally, international students have to pay higher tuition, but a tuition waiver will grant them tuiton at the same rate as an in-state student.
+For example, Georgia Tech offers tuition waivers for internatonal students who are struggling financially.

 Part-time status is determined by an individual school, but generally ranges between six and 11 credit hours.
 If you take more than 12 credit hours, you’re generally considered a full-time student.